johnnyweak1/peakscore-legal/_pages/privacypolicy.md

 We retain **User-Provided Data** (such as your email) for as long as you use the Application and for a reasonable time thereafter.

 We retain **automatically collected data** (e.g., usage statistics, crash logs) as long as necessary to fulfill the purposes outlined in this policy.

+Profile and preference data are retained while your account is active and deleted upon your deletion request or account removal.

+Consent and legal acceptance records may be retained as necessary to demonstrate compliance.

 To request deletion of your data, contact us at: **peakscore.help@gmail.com**.
 We will respond within a reasonable timeframe.